Languages at Duke

 Back to top >

-It is strongly recommended that you begin your foreign language study in your first year, or in the first semester of your sophomore year at the latest.
+It is strongly recommended that you begin your language study in your first year, or in the first semester of your sophomore year at the latest.
 Junior and especially senior years tend to get very crowded with fulfilling major, minor or certificate requirements, non-language related study abroad, etc. Because it is not possible to get FL credit for domestic transfer courses, if you do not finish the FL requirement by your last semester, you will have no other alternative than to take an additional summer or semester at Duke before you can graduate.

 Back to top >